isomorpheme/textinator/README.md

 Textinator
 ==========
 Textinator is a Python 3 command line program that converts images to text, allowing you to view them from the console.
-It uses a palette by default, but you can use any set of characters to displya an image.
+It uses a palette by default, but you can use any set of characters to display an image.
 There is also a colour mode using ANSI colour codes.

 Installation
 ============